Installing vs Refinishing Hardwood Floors: Comparing the Cost

 You should look at some positive factors for either option to help you decide on which of the fixes would suit your needs.

 It is more cost-efficient.
-Based on the estimates shown above, there is a big difference in pricing.
+Based on the estimates shown above, there is a big difference.
 There is a big disparity because you have to consider the cost of buying new hardwood panels.
 In addition to that, there is more equipment and miscellaneous materials needed to replace old hardwood panels.
 It costs less than replacing your flooring with new hardwood panels.
 Replacement of hardwood flooring is said to cost at least 5 times as compared to going through the tedious process of refinishing.

 Hardwood panels can be refinished multiple times.
 You can continue using this fix unless the time comes and the damages incurred become too severe.